steqeq/0000/README.md

 #### rocSparse csrgemm
 csrgemm enables the user to perform matrix-matrix multiplication with two sparse matrices in CSR format

-#### Convolutions with bfloat16
-MIOpen has been enhanced to support bfloat16 in convolutions.

 #### Singularity Support
 ROCm 2.9 adds support for Singularity container version 2.5.2.